MV Aurora (1955): Refurbishment

 After seeing a Craigslist ad in 2008, Chris Willson bought the ship from the then owner, a marine salvage dealer who had been ordered by the California State Lands Commission to move the ship from Decker Island, in the San Joaquin River delta, but could not afford to do so.
 Willson had her towed to Rio Vista, where restoration work began, and then a year later, in August 2010, renamed Aurora, to Pier 38 in San Francisco, with plans to eventually open her as a tourist attraction.
 The following year, a Port of San Francisco wharfinger gave him three days' notice to move Aurora because Pier 38 was to be shut down due to structural and electrical issues.

 Aurora was ultimately towed from San Francisco back to the delta in 2012 and moored at a marina in Little Potato Slough, approximately 15 miles from Stockton.
 Soon after, the marina went out of business over debts and regulatory problems, so Willson and his partner moved to the ship to watch over it.
 He worked with volunteers on restoring Aurora, with plans to find a location that would host her as a tourist attraction.
 In 2023 he sold the ship.

 Sinking

 On May 22, 2024, the ship was discovered to be taking on water and had partially sunk.
-The Coast Guard took command of the area to minimize pollution from leaking oil.
+The Coast Guard along with the California Department of Fish and Wildlife Office of Spill Prevention and Response set up a unified command to secure the area and minimize pollution from leaking petroleum products.